 - After the 6th backup, you'll have 5 online backups (1 roll-up, 3 previous backups, plus 1 new backup).

-- You would expect the Client to have kept a 6th local backup, however, the Client will consolidate (roll up) the 1st and 2nd local copies into one, to match the Storage Platforms count of 5 "online" backups.
+- You would expect the Agent to have kept a 6th local backup.
+However, the Agent will consolidate (roll up) the 1st and 2nd local copies into one to match the Storage Platform's count of 5 "online" backups.

-- With backup 7, you'll have 6 local copies for a short time, however, this will again be consolidated back to 5 (the previously consolidated copies 1 and 2, with the addition of backup 3) at the next backup since the Storage Platform still maintains the a maximum of 5 online backups.
+- With the 7th backup, you'll have 6 local copies for a short time, but this will again be consolidated to 5 (the previously consolidated copies 1 and 2, with the addition of backup 3) at the next backup, since the Storage Platform still maintains the maximum of 5 online backups.

 Note: After deactivating this setting, local backups will remain on the machine.
 If enabled again, they will gradually be removed as the retention window shifts with each new online backup.

 - On a network share (UNC path)

 Take note that, depending on the size of the backup, several local copies can quickly consume available disk space.

 The following factors affect the size of a local copy: